Pavankalyan390/World_Layoffs_SQL_Project/README.md

 SET industry = NULL
 WHERE industry = '';

 --The same company's industry name is blank in one record and not blank in another.
-It should be the same name, so we use a JOIN here.
+It should be the same name, so I used a JOIN.
 SELECT T1.industry, T2.industry
 FROM layoffs_staging2 T1
 JOIN layoffs_staging2 T2